symblai/symbl-docs/docs/web-sdk/web-sdk-reference/events-and-callbacks.md

 ---

-Both the connection and audio stream objects have an [`on`](/web-sdk/web-sdk-reference/web-sdk-reference/#oneventname-eventtypes-callback-function) method which can be used to subscribe to events and perform callbacks.
+Both the connection and audio stream objects have a [`connection.on`](/web-sdk/web-sdk-reference/web-sdk-reference/#oneventname-eventtypes-callback-function) method which can be used to subscribe to events and perform callbacks.

 ### Connection Events